Bath Children’s Novel Award 2017 Judge

 Lucy’s voice was what immediately grabbed my attention and stood out from the many other great entries for me.
 She has an arresting quality to her writing and a great sense of immediacy – we are there with Ellie on the fjord, and every step of the way.

-Tell us about the editorial process between accepting representation and signing a publishing contract
+Can you say a little about the agent and author editorial process between offering representation and securing a publishing contract?

 Lucy was brilliant at pitching her own work and though the manuscript went through many round of edits and drafts along the way, the pitch stayed fairly similar, as it was so good – WUTHERING HEIGHTS for YA readers, set against the backdrop of remote Norwegian fjords and an abandoned wolf reservation.
 And the book is every bit as tense and atmospheric, a brilliant exploration of obsessive love, sacrifice and redemption.
 Lucy was a wonderful editorial collaborator and we’ve recently agreed a two-book deal with Chicken House, with THE HURTING publishing July 2018.
 The editorial process continues with the publisher, so it’s a long road to publication for any author, but each draft has made the novel tighter and stronger and I can’t wait for it to reach teenagers next summer.

-Our word count is open for the Children’s Novel Award.
-What are you thoughts for middle grade and YA novels?
+What word count do you recommend for middle grade and YA novels?

 I’d recommend 40-60,000 words for middle grade and 50-70,000 words for YA.
 Fantasy novels are usually on the longer side.
 I think it’s useful to keep these numbers in mind but really, a book should be as long as it should be and there are always exceptions to the guidelines.
 If your manuscript is on the long side, make sure it’s as tight and pacey as it can possibly be.
 Similarly, if your manuscript is very short, look at your character and plot development.